Dhirdham Temple in Darjeeling

 Incidentally, the term Gorkha or Gorkhali is used by Indian Nepalese to establish a separate identity and to distinguish themselves from the people of Nepal.

 The Dhirdham Temple ComplexAs we have already stated, Dhirdham Temple looks more like a multi layered pagoda.
 The exterior of the temple is painted in vivid colors such as while, red and yellow.
-The temple is surrounded by lush green trees.
+The temple of West Bengal is surrounded by lush green trees.
 The whole atmosphere seems saturated with spiritual tranquility.

 Pancha-Bakram-Tri-NetramA statue of Lord Shiva is located near the gate of main temple.
 It is white in color and has five faces, each of which represents a different mood.
 It also has three eyes and hence the name Pancha-Bakram-Tri-Netram.
 It faces the temple gate.